-Working from home the past year has taken its toll on our skin.
-Being house bound and our intake of Vitamin D limited to an hour a day has left it looking pretty unhappy.
+Working from home during 2020 and into 2022 has taken its toll on our skin.
+Being house bound and our intake of Vitamin D was limited to an hour a day at times, has left it looking pretty unhappy.
 Some of you have probably noticed your skin tone has become uneven and wondering why when you’ve spent most of your time indoors.
 You’re not alone.
 It’s recently been discovered that blue light from devices can actually cause hyperpigmentation and signs of ageing.

 Whilst beauty is skin deep, what if we told you there’s a way to reflect your inner beauty on the outside whilst tackling hyperpigmentation and thread veins?
 Introducing IPL as your skin’s saviour.

 IPL stands for Intense Pulsed Light.
 It’s a photo-rejuvenation treatment most commonly used for reducing the appearance of hyperpigmentation and thread veins.
 Unlike traditional laser treatments with only one wavelength, IPL transmits different wavelengths of different frequencies to target many skin concerns at once.
 Basically, you get more beauty for your buck.

 You’ll also get a boost of collagen at the same time for a radiant, youthful complexion that’ll make you forget all about the stress of last year.
 Or at least your skin will with a real-life filter, smoothing fine lines and wrinkles.

 The light from IPL is less harsh than a laser as the wavelengths are dispersed more evenly on the skin’s surface in a non-ablative way.
 Ideal for those looking for dramatic results without intensive treatment.